 Anne Whitelaw, BFA 87, GrDip 92, PhD 96

-Anne is Concordia’s vice-provost, Positioning and Planning.
+Anne is Concordia’s Provost and Vice-President, Academic.
 She joined the university in 2011 as an associate professor in the Department of Art History.
 Later, as associate dean of Research for the Faculty of Fine Arts, she grew graduate programs and increased visibility of the faculty’s research and artistic accomplishments.
 Previous to Concordia, Anne was a faculty member at the University of Alberta’s Department of Art and Design for 11 years.
 She serves on the Council of Canadian Academies' Expert Panel on the State of Science and Technology and Industrial Research and Development in Canada.

 Antoinette Bozac, BA 78, Chief Legal Officer and Corporate Secretary, York Region Rapid Transit Corporation (vivaNext)